Accord-Project/accord-nlp/README.md

 # ACCORD NLP Framework

-This repository contains the NLP framework developed by ACCORD project.
+This repository contains the NLP framework developed by the ACCORD project.

 The optimisation of Automated Compliance Checking (ACC) within the Architecture, Engineering, and Construction (AEC) sector necessitates the interpretation of building codes, regulations, and standards into machine-processable formats.
-As these codes primarily exist in textual form, Natural Language Processing (NLP) is integral to decode this data while capturing the underlying linguistics and domain-specific characteristics.
+As these codes primarily exist in textual form, Natural Language Processing (NLP) is integral to decoding this data while capturing the underlying linguistics and domain-specific characteristics.

 ## Installation <a name="installation"> </a>